APA-Accredited Psychology Internship

 Interns can expect to be engaged in all activities associated with working in a university counseling center, with the goal of this contributing to the development of a solid professional identity.
 Specifically, interns lead the planning and facilitation of prevention and outreach presentations and therapy groups for students, which serve to increase autonomy as a professional and build leadership skills.
 Interns develop an understanding of their role as a psychologist within a larger university environment by providing consultation to staff, parents, and students regarding persons of concern and consulting with other providers on campus regarding shared students.
 Additionally, interns gain knowledge of and have influence on the overall functioning of the center and agency decision-making by participating in UCC staff meetings and retreats.

-Last, interns can expect to have the ability to co-construct their internship experience with their supervisor and the Assistant Director for Training.
+Last, interns can expect to have the ability to co-construct their internship experience with their supervisor and the Training Director.
 As much as possible, we work to tailor the training year to fit the needs of each intern.
 As such, interns are encouraged to explore their own areas of interest and to select an area of specialization for the purpose of developing a niche in the mental health field.